abbreviatedman/bubble-sort/readme.md

 # Bubble Sort

+## Introduction

+Bubble Sort is a simple sort, if not a particularly efficient one, and thus makes a great starting point for our sorting journey.

+The function `bubble_sort` has been started for you in `bubble_sort.py`, along with an example test case.
+That is the only file you'll need to touch for this lab.

 ## Algorithm Outline

 - In the outer loop, perform one pass of the whole list, comparing pairs, for EACH number in your list.